ocapn/ocapn/implementation-guide/Implementation Guide.md

 <desc:export position>
 ```

 To give an example of this, let's say there are two nodes, Node A with two objects Alisha and Arthur and Node B with Ben.
 Node B is exporting the object Ben at export position 3, when Node B refers to this reference, his node would use `<desc:export 3>`.
 Node A is importing this reference to Ben, and would reference Ben by using `<desc:import-object 3>`.
-Now If we imagine Alisha a reference to Arthur (who alives lives on Node A) with Ben within a message.
+Now If we imagine Alisha sends a reference to Arthur (who lives on Node A) to Ben within a message.
 This is done by Node A exporting this reference to node B so Ben can have this reference e.g.

 ```
 <op:deliver-only <desc:import-object 3>> [<desc:export 4>]>